How to make a gift

 You can give online to any charitable fund via ACH bank transfer or credit card.
 Choose a one-time gift or recurring donation to a donor-advised fund, organizational endowment fund or one of our impact funds.
 If you are part of a giving circle, please specify "Women gather giving circle" under the fund name.

 Give by mail

 Other ways to give

 Name Thrivent Charitable Impact & Investing (tax ID # 41-1802412) to receive beneficiary proceeds from qualified retirement plans (IRAs or other qualified plans, life insurance and/or annuities).
-When we receive the proceeds, they will be allocated to a fund per your Fund Agreement.
+When we receive the proceeds, they will be allocated to a fund per your giving intentions.
 You can designate all or a percentage of your assets, or name Thrivent Charitable Impact & Investments as contingent beneficiary.

 Following are sample provisions to insert into your will or living trust.
 To ensure proper distribution of proceeds to your donor-advised fund, please do not name specific benefiting charities in your will or trust.
-Benefiting charities are listed in your Fund Agreement where you have the flexibility to make changes as needed.
+Benefiting charities were named when you established your fund.
+You may make changes as needed by contacting Thrivent Charitable.
 Please note these provisions are subject to your attorney’s preferred style and state restrictions.

 Specific bequest: I give to Thrivent Charitable Impact & Investing (tax ID # 41-1802412), a Minnesota nonprofit corporation, [asset or percent of estate to be given], for the benefit of the [insert donor-advised fund name].